andrew/ultimate-awesome/README.md

 - [awesome-dj-producer](https://github.com/classcompliant/awesome-dj-producer) - Manually curated collection of tools, resources and tutorials for nerdy DJs and Producers.
 - [fucking-awesome-deep-learning](https://github.com/correia-jpv/fucking-awesome-deep-learning) - A curated list of awesome Deep Learning tutorials, projects and communities.
 With repository stars⭐ and forks🍴.
 - [fucking-public-apis](https://github.com/Correia-jpv/fucking-public-apis) - A collective list of free APIs.
 With repository stars⭐ and forks🍴.
-- [awesome-z-machine](https://github.com/cschweda/awesome-z-machine) - The Z-machine is a virtual machine that was developed by Joel Berez and Marc Blank in 1979 and used by Infocom for its text adventure games.
-Infocom compiled game code to files containing Z-machine instructions (called story files or Z-code files) and could therefore port its text adventures to a new platform simply by writing a Z-machine implementation for that platform.
-With the large number of incompatible home computer systems in use at the time, this was an important advantage over using native code or developing a compiler for each system.
-This tiny archive attempts to collect key z-machine documents.
 - [awesome-blockchain](https://github.com/cyberFund/awesome-blockchain) - :page_facing_up: A curated list of blockchain projects.
 - [awesome-nac](https://github.com/DanielBodnar/awesome-nac) - A curated list for awesome N-Acetylcysteine (N.A.C.) studies & sources.
 - [awesome-data-for-good](https://github.com/darenasc/awesome-data-for-good) - Curated list of resources about Data for Good, Data Science for Good, Data Science for Social Good, Data Science for Public Good, Data for Humanity.